SAP/spartacus-docs/_pages/dev/extending-checkout.md

 ### CheckoutAuthGuard

-The `CheckoutAuthGuard` is responsible for handling guest users and authenticated users and allowing them to checkout.
+The `CheckoutAuthGuard` is responsible for handling guest users and authenticated users and allowing them to check out.
 However, if the user is an anonymous user, the `CheckoutAuthGuard` redirects the user to the login page.

 ### CartNotEmptyGuard